MananSoni42/manansoni42.github.io/tabs/about.md

 # MIT License
 ---

 I am a coodardy[^footnote] programmer captivated by the beauty of Mathematics.
-On a mission to make machines intelligent so that I can finally do XYZ in peace.
+On a mission to make machines intelligent so that I can finally sleep in peace.
 Check out some of my _cooler_ projects [here](https://manansoni42.github.io/tags/cool/)!
 <hr>

 I am a third-year student at BITS Pilani pursuing a dual degree (bachelor's in Computer Science along with a master's in Mathematics).
 A huge Linux fan along with Vim (Have you tried [qutebrowser](https://qutebrowser.org/)?).
 I love reading novels ([HG2G](https://www.goodreads.com/book/show/386162.The_Hitchhiker_s_Guide_to_the_Galaxy) anyone?), playing Table Tennis, watching (and playing) Cricket.
 I can also solve the Rubik's cube.